-- Interaction with Other Features, page 12-19 - Defining the Allowed VLANs on a Trunk, page 12-21 - Changing the Pruning-Eligible List, page 12-22 - Configuring the Native VLAN for Untagged Traffic, page 12-23
+- Interaction with Other Features, page 11-19 - Defining the Allowed VLANs on a Trunk, page 11-21 - Changing the Pruning-Eligible List, page 11-22 - Configuring the Native VLAN for Untagged Traffic, page 11-23

 By default, an interface is in Layer 2 mode.
-The default mode for Layer 2 interfaces is switchport mode dynamic desirable.
+The default mode for Layer 2 interfaces is switchport mode dynamic desirable interface configuration mode.
 If the neighboring interface supports trunking and is configured to allow trunking, the link is a Layer 2 trunk or, if the interface is in Layer 3 mode, it becomes a Layer 2 trunk when you enter the switchport interface configuration command.
 By default, trunks negotiate encapsulation.
 If the neighboring interface supports ISL and 802.1Q encapsulation and both interfaces are set to negotiate the encapsulation type, the trunk uses ISL encapsulation.